Aviation!

 WHAT WERE THE AIRPLANES DOING?

-Fairly, it can be deduced that these airplanes were being used for what most light aircraft of the era were used for.
-As they passed through Tucson, our Wacos were piloted solo, carrying passengers on business (sometimes VIP passengers, see below), being ferried, or racing.
+Fairly, and not surprisingly, it can be deduced that these airplanes were being used for what most light aircraft of the era were used for.
+As they passed through Tucson, our Wacos were piloted solo, carrying passengers for pleasure or on business (sometimes VIP passengers, see below), being ferried, or racing.

 Regardless of their use, they were born here, in the Waco factory in Troy, OH pictured below.
 This is an undated photograph from an advertisement.